RianMontagh/RianMontagh.github.io/_posts/2026-09-23-Improving-and-Exploring-Channel-Conveyance-Analyses.md

 ## Adding Velocity and Wetted Cross Sectional Area

-To understand my conveyance plots more, I need the velocity and area to understand what is contributing to changes in discharge (because Q = VA!).
+To understand my conveyance plots more, I need the velocity and wetted area area to understand what is contributing to changes in discharge (because Q = VA!).
 I recently discovered that wetted area is an output variable that is saved at each output time for each cross section.

 The velocity variable I decided to use is the cross section velocity, which is described as the "space-averaged velocity through observation cross section."
 I am assuming this is the average velocity normal to the cross section, which is the velocity relevant to calculating discharge.